-Deferred tax assets and liabilities are offset against each other if the Company has a legally recognized right to offset the recorded amounts and if the deferred tax assets and liabilities derive from Income Tax levied by the same tax authority, incumbent on the same fiscal entity or on different fiscal entities seeking to settle the tax assets and liabilities by their net amount.
+Deferred tax assets and liabilities are offset when the Company has a legally enforceable right to offset recognized amounts and if deferred tax assets and liabilities derive from Income Tax levied by the same tax authority on either the same taxable entity or different taxable entities with intention to settle the tax assets and liabilities on a net basis.

-Current and deferred income tax assets and liabilities have not been discounted and are stated at nominal value.
+Current and deferred Income Tax assets and liabilities have not been discounted and are stated at nominal value.